sagepublishing/sagepublishing.github.io/index.md

 body_class: home
 ---

-### Welcome to the SAGE Development Standards handbook
+### Welcome to the SAGE Technology Development Standards handbook

 This website documents the standards we expect of all internal and external teams working on development projects at SAGE.